|3. God and Religion

-Religious fundamentalists are screwing up the world.
+Religious fundamentalists continue to screw up the world.

-Fundamentalists believe that every word that was written by ancient men in either the Torah,
+Fundamentalists believe that every word that was written by ancient men in either the Torah, Bible

-Talmud, Bible or Koran, is the word of God, and is true and eternal.
+or Koran, is the word of God, and is true and eternal.

 They mean well but they have exactly the opposite effect.